ThanhduyAT/Media-App/README.md

  │
  ├── 📂 Presentation
  │
- ├── 📂 DIContainer         👈 Only use for Presentation.
+ ├── 📂 DIContainer         👈 Only used for Presentation Layer.
 Import Domain, DataRepositories │
  ├── 📂 Common
  │